PraneethSurya/Customer-Churn-Analysis/README.md

 3. **Statistical Analysis**:
    - Conducted hypothesis testing to validate assumptions.
-   - Used correlation analysis to identify relationships between variables.
+   - Correlation analysis was used to identify relationships between variables.

 4. **Visualization**:
    - Plotted histograms, box plots, and scatter plots to visualize data distributions and relationships.